ian-riot/antennacode/README.md

 It make extensive use of the optimization toolbox and the antenna toolbox.
 Some run times may be in excess of 24hrs on a Xeon server.

+The most relevant scripts are referenced from the wiki